SEND self-evaluation framework

 Buckinghamshire has a good record of identifying needs in early years and is in the process of embedding Ordinarily Available Provision guidance to support and embed the graduated approach in all settings.
 Further work is needed to ensure all children who require SEN support are identified quickly, and targeted work is happening to ensure this.
 This is a priority across our SEND Improvement plan.

-One of the challenges we face is the increased numbers of children with Autism and/or SEMH.
-In response to this we are developing our Sufficiency Strategy, which will detail how the needs of all children will be met over future years.
+One of the challenges we face is the increased number of children with Autism and/or SEMH.
+In response to this, we are developing our Sufficiency Strategy, which will detail how the needs of all children will be met over future years.

 The timeliness of the 20-week statutory process has improved considerably over the last 12 months, and work continues to ensure needs assessments are consistently timely.
 Increased management oversight and capacity in Educational Psychology is beginning to make a difference.
 Quality assurance work does however highlight issues with the quality of Final Plans and significant activity to increase understanding of the EHCP process across services is underway.
 It is recognised that a collaborative approach underpins a high-quality holistic Plan and there is work to do to ensure compliance with standards.